htm-community/clortex/README.md

 * Visit the [Numenta.org](http://numenta.org) site for videos, white papers, details of the NuPIC mailing list, wikis, etc.
 * Have a look at (and optionally pre-purchase) my Leanpub.com book: [Real Machine Intelligence with Clortex and NuPIC](http://leanpub.com/realsmartmachines).
 * Join the [Clortex Google Group](https://groups.google.com/forum/#!forum/clortex) for discussion and updates.
-* We'll be launching an Indiegogo campaign during May 2014 to fund completion of Clortex, please let us know if you're interested in supporting us when we launch.
+* We'll be launching an Indiegogo campaign during Fall 2014 to fund completion of Clortex, please let us know if you're interested in supporting us when we launch.

 ## License

-Copyright &copy; 2014 Fergal Byrne, Brenter IT
+Copyright &copy; 2014 Fergal Byrne, Brenter IT and the NuPIC Community

 Distributed under the GNU Public Licence, Version 3 [http://www.gnu.org/licenses/gpl.html](http://www.gnu.org/licenses/gpl.html), same as NuPIC.